PoisonIsBestType/dotfiles/README.md

 These dotfiles are meant to be used with both `OpenSuse Tumbleweed` and `Linux Mint` using `awesomewm` as desktop environment, but they could work on any other distro with some tinkering.

-Avaliable in two colorschemes: BlackLotus (dark) and OldBook (light).
+Avaliable in both dark and light colorschemes:

 <p align="center">🌸 BlackLotus: </p>